smarthomej/addons/bundles/org.smarthomej.binding.telenot/README.md

 _It is able to read the states of the contacts and the security areas._

+## Requirement

+You have to enable the GMS-Protocol in the CompasX Software.

-## Hardware
+## Hardware for ipbridge

 To get the serial data to the ethernet bus use the following converter or another like this: USR-TCP232-302 Tiny - RS232 to Ethernet TCP-IP-Server-Modul.
 Connect this module to the GMS-Port (Serial).
-You have to enable the GMS-Protocol in the CompasX Software.

 Adapter Config: